ViNet-Saliency/vinet_v2/README.md

 ## Contact

-For any queries or questions, please contact [rohit.girmaji@research.iiit.ac.in](mailto:rohit.girmaji@research.iiit.ac.in) or [vgandhi@iiit.ac.in](mailto:vgandhi@iiit.ac.in), or use the public issues section of this repository.
+For any queries or questions, please contact [rohit.girmaji@research.iiit.ac.in](mailto:rohit.girmaji@research.iiit.ac.in) or [bhav.beri@researchiiit.ac.in](mailto:bhav.beri@researchiiit.ac.in), or use the public issues section of this repository.

 ----